Lent and Easter

 Join us during the Lenten season as we await the resurrection of Jesus!

-On Easter, we will have services at 8:30 am and 11 am.
 Find more information on Lent, Holy Week, and Easter below.

 Easter Services